Shopify/infra-intern-assessment/README.md

 # Sudoko Solver 🧩

+Hi there!
+I'm Isabella Rossi, an Engineering student at the University of Waterloo.
+Here is my solution to the Infrastructure Intern Assessment.

 Given the sudoku puzzle's presentation as a 9x9 grid with empty cells denoted by zeros, this program fills the grid in line with the following constraints:

 - The input grid will be a 9x9 two-dimensional array of integers.